he1nh/openshift-prometheus/README.md

 However, it is protected by a username:password combination.

 > You can find the username:password combination in multiple ways (*deploymentconfig*, environment variable, etc.).
-> Below we will be looing at the *haproxy* configuration file inside the pod.
+> Below we will be looking at the *haproxy* configuration file inside the pod.

 retrieve the credentials: